AckerlyXu/heima/articles/hdinsight/hdinsight-storm-power-bi-topology.md

 3. Select **Azure SQL Database**, and then select **Connect**.

 4. Enter the information to connect to your Azure SQL Database.
-You can find this information by visiting the [Azure portal preview](https://portal.azure.cn) and selecting your SQL database.
+You can find this information by visiting the [Azure Portal](https://portal.azure.cn) and selecting your SQL database.

     > [!NOTE]
     > You can also set the refresh interval and custom filters by using **Enable Advanced Options** from the connect dialog.